- Latest Work

 David Barthel has been photographing the natural world for over fifteen years.
 His early interest in photography began about a decade before that when he bought his first camera (for $10) at the age of eight years with money he had received as a gift.
-As a young adult, a developing passion for the rugged landscape surrounding Lake Superior's North Shore converged with David's increasing interest in nature photography, igniting a creative spark that still drives his pursuits today.
+As a young adult, a developing passion for the rugged landscape surrounding Minnesota's North Shore of Lake Superior converged with David's increasing interest in nature and landscape photography, igniting a creative spark that still drives his pursuits today.

 After a brief stint as an electrical engineer, which abruptly ended in 2008 (thanks to the Great Recession), David turned to landscape photography full-time and hasn't looked back!
 He considers himself equally a scientist/engineer and an artist, striving for both technical excellence and artistic merit in his work.
 David's mastery of cutting-edge technique, both in the field and in processing, is evident in his bold landscape imagery of the Lake Superior region and the American West.

 David's work has received several awards and has been featured in a variety of national and regional magazines and publications, ranging from Minnesota Monthly to Outdoor Photographer.
 Since 2011, David has exhibited his photography at juried fine art festivals throughout the Upper Midwest, where his work is purchased for display in homes and businesses around the world.

 Awards and Notable Exhibitions

 ––Honorable Mention Award for Promise of Dawn, 7th Annual Nature's Colors Photo Contest, Outdoor Photographer Magazine (April 2015)

 ––Cover Award for Pewit's Nest, Capture Wisconsin II Book (August 2014)